xastrodyke/Chudjoker/README.md

 adds a single joker: "Chudjoker"

-Chudjoker causes all listed probabilities to never happen by making them negative
+Chudjoker causes all listed probabilities to never happen by making them negative (cant set probabilities to 0, wont display as such)

 because nothing ever happens.